becodeorg/cli/README.md

 Feel free to _hack_ the tool, suggest any modification and/or implement it by yourself and submit a _pull request_ !

 The contribution guide is in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+### Any idea?
+Suggestions?

+You don't want (or can't) help, but you have some ideas to improve BeCode CLI?
+Please, [create an issue](https://github.com/becodeorg/cli/issues) and tell us everything.

 * * *